CaptainPapaioannou/study-mode/README.md

 ## Installation

-1. **Download the Extension**: Extension isn't available on Google Chrome store yet
+1. **Download the Extension**: Extension isn't available on Google Chrome store yet, you need to download the files and manual load the extension from the extensions managment tab on your google chrome browser.
+Once you download it enable/disable it via the toogle bar.

 2. **Enable Permissions**: Ensure that the extension has the necessary permissions to block websites and access your browsing history for accurate distraction prevention.